 Oregon's Natural Wonder: Silver Falls State Park

 Visitors to Silver Falls will want to spend time in the historic town of Silverton.
-Enjoy a cocktail and casual fare at the Creekside Grill & Grotto Martini Bar or a fine dining experience at the award-winning Silver Grille Cafe.
+Enjoy a cocktail and casual fare at the Creekside Grill & Grotto Martini Bar.
 Silverton is also home to The Oregon Garden, a stunning 80-acre botanical garden.
 The Gordon House - the only house in Oregon designed by renowned architect Frank Lloyd Wright – also sits on the Garden grounds.
 Guided tours of both The Oregon Garden and the Gordon House are offered regularly.

 Looking for additional recreation information?
 Check out our nature and parks pages on our website.